AsBuiltReport/AsBuiltReport.Microsoft.AD/README.md

 </p>
 <!-- ********** DO NOT EDIT THESE LINKS ********** -->

+> [!WARNING]
+> This report synthesizes information from automated analysis and direct observation, applying industry best practices and empirical data.
+While comprehensive, it may not address all scenarios or configurations.
+Implementation should be performed by qualified personnel.
+The author(s) disclaim responsibility for damages arising from the use of or reliance on this report, including loss of profits, business interruption, data loss, or other financial losses.

 #### This project is community maintained and has no sponsorship from Microsoft, its employees or any of its affiliates.

 # Microsoft AD As Built Report